zyw0904/videpipeplus/README.md

 You will get dynamic libraries and executable samples in `build`.

 #### Debug
-Use IDEs such as *CLion* which will read the `CMakeLists.txt` and generate debug configurations.
+Use IDEs which will read the `CMakeLists.txt` and generate debug configurations.

+## How to use

+Here’s a guide on how to build and run a sample pipeline with `Videopipeplus`.
+You can either compile `Videopipeplus` as a library and link it, or directly include the source code and compile the entire application.

+Below is a sample code demonstrating how to construct a pipeline and run it.
+Please make sure to update the file paths in the code accordingly: